samanshahin/ResumeMakingApp/README.md

 # ResumeMakingApp
- This project is made and developed with jQuery.
+ This project is made with jQuery.
+ You can create your resume in 3 themes and make it ready for print.